 The reasons for this high average is not just economic, but also cultural, as found in El País.
 In Spain, as in other Mediterranean countries, family support is a very important in their lives.

 Home to the World’s Oldest Restaurant

 ‘Botin’ is in the Guinnes World Records for being the oldest restaurant in the world, which was opened in Madrid in 1725.

-Spanish is the second most spoken language in the world.
+Spanish is the third most spoken language in the world.